 Megalochori remained neglected, abandoned by most of its local residents until 1999, when it began to be restored by local property developers.

 Today, the old town has been restored.
-Visitors can walk down cobblestone streets past historical mansions with their iconic high walls and tranquil inner courtyards.
+Visitors can walk down cobblestone streets past historic mansions with their iconic high walls and tranquil inner courtyards.

-Many of these great houses now offer quite cheap overnight accommodation, with easy access to nearby restaurants and taverns/tavernas.
+Many of these great houses now offer quite cheap overnight accommodation, with easy access to nearby restaurants and tavernas.

 Aside from these venues, the Megalochori‘s focal point is the center of the village itself, the hub of social life for local residents.